Iflix: Live sports

 In May 2017, Iflix streams Indonesia's Liga 1 and the Floyd Mayweather Jr. vs. Conor McGregor fight in Indonesia, and the 2017 T10 Cricket League in Bangladesh.

-A year later, Iflix launched the “Football Malaysia on Iflix” channel to live stream Malaysia Super League, Malaysia Cup, Malaysia Charity Cup, and marquee Malaysia FA Cup matches in Malaysia.
+A year later, Iflix launched the "Football Malaysia on Iflix" channel to live stream Malaysia Super League, Malaysia Cup, Malaysia Charity Cup, and marquee Malaysia FA Cup matches in Malaysia.

 Later in September 2018, Iflix streams UAAP men's basketball games in the Philippines.

-In November 2018, Iflix shows all Indonesian Basketball League games live in Indonesia, via both iflix LIVE channels : tvOne (one game per series only) and Usee Prime.
+In November 2018, Iflix shows all Indonesian Basketball League games live in Indonesia, via both iflix LIVE channels: tvOne (one game per series only) and Usee Prime.

 ZSports launch

-On 18 March 2019, iflix has launched a free-to-air sports linear channel, ZSports, across Malaysia, Brunei, Indonesia, Thailand, Cambodia, Vietnam, and Myanmar, via iflix LIVE.
+On 18 March 2019, iflix has launched a free-to-air sports linear channel, ZSports, across Brunei, Cambodia, Indonesia, Malaysia, Myanmar, Thailand, and Vietnam, via iflix Live.

 The ZSports launch coincides with the NCAA Division I Basketball Championships, also known as March Madness, where 68 American collegiate teams will compete in a single-elimination tournament over three weeks to become national champion.
 ZSports will feature live coverage of most games including the Final Four games, from 20 March as well as repeat broadcasts of select games.

-Additionally, ZSports provided viewers with over 1,000 hours of live sporting events a year, including NCAA basketball and football games, remaining National Hockey League’s regular season games, including playoffs and Stanley Cup, X Games and motorsports, as well as local and regional sporting events catering to both hardcore and casual fans.
+Additionally, ZSports provided viewers with over 1,000 hours of live sporting events a year, including NCAA basketball and football games, remaining National Hockey League's regular season games, including playoffs and Stanley Cup, X Games and motorsports, as well as local and regional sporting events catering to both hardcore and casual fans.
 As of 2022, this channel is no longer available.